-The 2020 Forrester Journey Orchestration Wave has just released.
-You can download the full report on our website (spoiler: we’re delighted to have been named a “Leader” for the third time).
+The 2020 Forrester Journey Orchestration Wave has just been released. (spoiler: we’re delighted to have been named a “Leader” for the third time).
 Given this launch, we felt it apt to refresh ourselves on the meaning of Journey Orchestration.
 Buckle in…

 You’ve surely heard about Customer Journey Orchestration over the last couple of years.
 It’s gained enormous traction for (finally) delivering on the holy grail of ‘unique, motivating customer experiences’, and being directly attributable for wide-ranging business metrics.
 Unfortunately, a familiarity with the individual terms journey and orchestration can lead to some confusing the discipline with ‘journey planning’, or ‘campaign orchestration’ when in practice, Customer Journey Orchestration is radically different.